skiselev/xiflash/README.md

 Note: It is assumed that xt-ide.bin is smaller that 32 KiB and won't overwrite system's BIOS.
 Is is also assumed that 0xF0000 area is available.

 ## Release Notes

+### Version 0.5 - January 25, 2023
+* Use 0xFA00 as the default address for 24 KiB images.
+That's the image size for Micro 8088 BIOS

 ### Version 0.4 - November 29, 2021
 * Fixed programming ROM images larger than 64 KiB